dfinity/subnet-rental-canister/README.md

 ## Testing
 To run the integration tests, first download PocketIC from [GitHub](https://github.com/dfinity/pocketic) and move the binary into [/src/subnet_rental_canister](/src/subnet_rental_canister/).
-Then, build the canister Wasm by running
+Then, build the canister Wasm by running:

 ```bash
 ./scripts/build.sh
 ```
 which will be placed in the root folder of the project.
-Finally, run the tests with
+Finally, run the tests with:

 ```bash
 cargo test --test integration_tests
 ```